Table of Contents

 Use a render target

-Once these buffers are created, you can can easily set them as current render textures.
+Once these buffers are created, you can easily set them as current render textures.

 Code: Use a render target